ArtiPedia/blog-v3/_posts/2016-04-06-jekyll-ssl-certificate.md

 ![Add a site cloudflare jekyll ssl](/images/add-site-cloudflare-jekyll-ssl.jpg){: .large .left}

 Among these, we are concentrating only on DNS handling.
 So create an account in CloudFlare.
-Now select **Add site** option.
-Now enter your domain and click on **Begin scan**.
+Now select **Add site** option, enter your domain and click on **Begin scan**.

 Once the scanning is done, click on **Continue to setup** where you will see an option to verify all your DNS records.
 You don't have to change anything here. click on **Continue**.